Worship and Services

 Friday 2nd February: Presentation of Christ in the Temple.

-Wednesday 14th February: Ash Wednesday (the day before Lent begins) when we mark ourselves with the sign of the cross in ash.
-It prepare us for our Lenten journey from 15th February until Easter.
+Wednesday 5th March: Ash Wednesday (the day before Lent begins) when we mark ourselves with the sign of the cross in ash.
+It prepare us for our Lenten journey until Easter.

 Saturday 30th March: Holy Saturday and Easter eve.

-TRINITY SUNDAY, 26th May when we celebrate the Trinity of God – Father, Son and Holy Ghost.
+TRINITY SUNDAY, 15th JUNE, 9.45am We celebrate the Trinity of God – Father, Son and Holy Ghost.
 Then begins the long season of Trinity and Ordinary Time in the church’s year.

-REMEMBRANCE SUNDAY, 10th NOVEMBER – the national service of remembrance of all those who have served and sacrificed.
+REMEMBRANCE SUNDAY, 9th NOVEMBER, 9.45am The national service of remembrance of all those who have served and sacrificed.

-ADVENT BEGINS, SUNDAY 1st DECEMBER – the season when, out of the darkness, God’s redeeming light shines.
+ADVENT BEGINS, SUNDAY 30th NOVEMBER, 9.45am The season when, out of the darkness, God’s redeeming light shines.
 It brings the promise of the coming Messiah Christ child to be born to Mary at Christmas.
 Advent Sunday is also the start of a new church year.

 See our What’s On page for more information.
 See also the Church of England’s full Calendar with Principal Feasts and other Principal Holy Days, and Festivals.